武吉士 | பூகிஸ்

 Spanning two floors and the length of the B3 transfer linkway, the artwork is intended to engage each commuter at his or her own moment, over the many times they might commute across.
 Some commuters might notice it immediately, invoking different feelings at different encounters, or simply take it in only at a subconscious level.

-- Public toilets at EWL, DTL concourse level
+- Public Toilet at DTL Concourse Level (B2)

 - Transitlink Ticket Office at EWL concourse